wmo-im/wis2box-training/documentation/docs/practical-sessions/datasets-with-access-control.md

 You should see a 403 Forbidden error.

-## Exercise 4: add the access token to HTTP headers to access the dataset
+## Add the access token to HTTP headers to access the dataset

 In order to demonstrate that the access token is required to access the dataset we will reproduce the error you saw in the browser using the command line function `wget`.